 Authorities were called to the scene, when the shipping yard's owner alerted them to the missing burger patties worth $100,000, according to the police report.

 Capt.
 James Sarnicki of the Linden Police Department told ABCNews.com that the patties, which originated in Kansas City, Mo., were bound for the Netherlands.

 "We notified all law enforcement agencies in New Jersey and the state police cargo theft unit," Sarnicki said.
 The FBI was also notified, but no arrests have been made.

-Detectives are looking into the possibility that someone at the shipping yard tipped off the burger thief.
+Detectives are looking into the possibility that someone at the shipping yard tipped off the hamburglar.
 "Nothing has been recovered," Sarnicki said.
 "We suspected some organized criminal enterprise."